What is a Botnet: Usage and Prevention

 However, we will focus here primarily on the illegal uses of botnets as they are becoming quite notable.

-Brief History of Botnets
+Brief history of botnets

-The first occurrence of botnets was observed in early 2000, growing alongside the early Internet.
+The first occurrence of botnets was observed in early 2,000, growing alongside the early Internet.

-However, botnets are now systemized as peer-to-peer (P2P) networks where participants circulate commands.
+However, they are now systemized as peer-to-peer (P2P) networks where participants circulate commands.
 The operators use cryptographic signatures to identify themselves, allowing them to pass commands to any single participant of the botnet.
 This act by the controllers also improved the security of the botnet.

-Conflicker, one of the most potent botnets of its time, infected over 10 million computers and could send over 10 billion spam messages daily.
+Conficker, one of the most potent botnets of its time, infected over 10 million computers and could send over 10 billion spam messages daily.

 An effective botnet only has a few hundred servers because enormous botnets are easily cited.

-Distributed Denial-of-Service Attacks
+Distributed Denial-of-Service attacks

 In a Distributed Denial-of-Service (DDoS) attack, the botmaster assigns the computers to flood a targeted website with requests to make it unavailable to other users or to crash their servers completely.